bpostlethwaite/checkmates/README.md

 ## API
 #### Create new group
-`group = Checkmate("groupname")`
+`group = Checkmate("groupID")`

 #### Create new checkbox
-Create a checkbox part of group `groupname`
+Create a checkbox part of group `groupID`
 `checkbox = group.checkbox(value)`
 where `value` is a `String` and is set to the html checkbox's value attribute.
-Also checkbox html class is set to `groupname`
+Also checkbox html class is set to `groupID`

 #### Create new master
-Create a master checkbox for group `groupname`
+Create a master checkbox for group `groupID`
 `master = group.master(value)`
 Master behaves as a checkbox but also if any checkboxes are set, the master is put into an indeterminate state.
-Clicking master in the indeterminate state will uncheck all checkboxes part of group `groupname`.
+Clicking master in the indeterminate state will uncheck all checkboxes part of group `groupID`.
 Clicking master when nothing is checked will check all checkboxes part of group `groupname` including master.
+Master has the additional CSS class `groupID-master`.
 Creating a new master just overwrites the old master - and is as of yet, untested.

 #### Checked Checkboxes
 Often you want to know what checkboxes are checked, so you use the `group.checked` object.
 The keys are the `value` parameter and the values are the checkmate checkbox elements.

 #### Checkmates
-`group.checkmates` is an array of all the checkmate checkboxes part of group `groupname`.
+`group.checkmates` is an array of all the checkmate checkboxes part of group `groupID`.

 #### checkAll
 `group.checkall()` does what it says.
 It checks all non-master checkmate checkboxes.